-In the Minor cards, Ace is considered One.
+In the Minor cards, an Ace is considered One.
 They can also read new beginnings, which gives them a Zero quality.
-Aces give off the energy of pure representation of the suit; it also indicates the beginning of manifestation.
+Aces give off the energy of pure representation of the suit and indicate the start of manifestation.

 Two: The Power of Polarity

 Choices and balances represent Two.
-It also represents union and unity.
-An example, Two of Wands, this indicates polarized options or ambivalence.
+It also represents union and unity: an example is Two of Wands, which indicates polarized options or ambivalence.

 Three: The Power of Expansion